bgplab/bgplab/policy/3-prefix/index.md

 * After configuring the *prefix list*, create a *route map* that permits BGP prefixes matching your *prefix list*.
 * Apply that route map as an outbound filter to all EBGP neighbors.

+!!!
+Warning
-Please note that applying filters to BGP neighbors doesn't necessarily trigger new updates -- you might have to use a command similar to `clear ip bgp * soft out` to tell your router to recalculate and resend BGP prefixes from its BGP table to its neighbors.
+    Applying filters to BGP neighbors doesn't necessarily trigger new updates -- you might have to use a command similar to `clear ip bgp * soft out` to tell your router to recalculate and resend BGP prefixes from its BGP table to its neighbors.

 ## Verification